Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 ## What is IIFE

-- `IIFE` is abbreviation for `immediately-invoked function expression`.
+- `IIFE` is an abbreviation for `immediately-invoked function expression`.
-- What that basically means is, that we define new function and we execute it immediately
+- What that means is, that we define a new function and execute it immediately.

 ```js
 console.log(1)